 Vladimir Lenin

-Widely considered one of the most significant and influential figures of the 20th century, Lenin was the posthumous subject of a pervasive personality cult within the Soviet Union until its dissolution in 1991.
-He became an ideological figurehead behind Marxism–Leninism and a prominent influence over the international communist movement.
-A controversial and highly divisive historical figure, Lenin is viewed by his supporters as a champion of socialism, communism, anti-imperialism and the working class, while his critics accuse him of establishing a totalitarian dictatorship that oversaw mass killings and political repression of dissidents.
+Lenin was the posthumous subject of a pervasive personality cult within the Soviet Union until its dissolution in 1991.
+Under Stalin, he became an ideological figurehead of Marxism–Leninism and a prominent influence over the international communist movement.
+A controversial and highly divisive figure, Lenin is praised by his supporters for establishing a revolutionary government which took steps towards socialism, while his critics accuse him of establishing a dictatorship which oversaw mass killings and political repression against the anti-revolution forces.
+Today, he is widely considered one of the most significant and influential figures of the 20th century.
 Provided by Wikipedia

 1. 121